Make Your Case Matter with an Experienced Attorney

 What is Medical Malpractice?

 Medical malpractice is a legal term used to describe a situation where a medical professional acted in a negligent or reckless manner, resulting in the injury of a patient.
-Any time a medical professional causes injury or illness to a patient because they failed to provide necessary treatment, or failed to properly diagnose the patient's condition, they can be held responsible for medical malpractice.
+Any time a medical professional causes injury or illness to a patient because they failed to provide necessary treatment, failed to perform a medical procedure properly, or failed to properly diagnose the patient's condition, they can be held responsible for medical malpractice.
 Essentially, medical malpractice occurs when a doctor, nurse, or hospital staff member fails to meet the basic standards of medical care.

 - Birth injuries – Newborn children sometimes sustain serious injuries that can affect them for the rest of their lives.
 Due to a mistake made by surgeons or doctors before or during childbirth, a newborn baby can suffer from cerebral palsy, Erb's palsy or other lifelong disabilities.
 You can learn more about birth injuries and your legal rights below.